wolneykien/usbtool/Readme.txt

     This command prints a list of devices found on all available USB busses.
     Options -v, -V, -p and -P can be used to filter the list.

+  info
+    Prints information about each matching device.
+Options -v, -V, -p and -P can be used to filter the list.

   control in|out <type> <recipient> <request> <value> <index>
     Sends a control-in or control-out request to the device.
 The request parameters are: